d-s-cohen/visualizirr/home.md

 * Unique CDR3 Count (Nt)
 * Unique CDR3 Count (AA)

-**Cohort Analysis - Database**
+**Cohort Analysis - Annotation**

-Database analysis utilizes TCR sequences associated with a target antigen or related to a specific pathology.
+Annotation analysis utilizes TCR sequences associated with a target antigen or related to a specific pathology.
 They are sourced from VDJdb and McPAS-TCR which contain sequences curated from existing literature.
 Overlapping hits are weighted by the frequency of abundance of these CDR3s in the immune repertoire of the samples.
 Top antigen/pathology-specific overlaps are reported.